 - if you look closely, you can find a white or grayish coating on the hair bulb;

 - the lesion is covered with flakes or overlapping scales that can fall off of the skin or hold tight.

 Without timely treatment, baldness increases.
 The fungus begins to grow into the deep layers, which provokes all sorts of complications.
 In severe stages of a lesion, the dog completely loses its coat, which cannot be restored for a long time.

 Often the fungus affects the pet's paws, in this case, inflammation and cracks are observed in the interdigital space and on the pads.
 The claws can also be affected, then they become yellow and curved.
 It hurts the dog to step on its paw, it starts to limp.

 Treatment of fungus in dogs

-If the fungus affects the pads of the paws, you must protect the pet's legs from moisture.
-During the walk, you can use a special protective footwear, after washing the paws, dry with a hairdryer.
-It's worth not letting the dog gnaw the areas affected by the fungus.
+If the fungus affects the paw pads, it is necessary to protect the pet's paws from moisture.
+During the walk, you can use special protective shoes, after washing the paw to dry a hairdryer.
+It is necessary not to allow the dog to gnaw areas affected by fungus.

-Chronic form of fungal infection
+Chronic fungal infection